Protect your child from sexual abuse

 Introduction

-Sexual abuse of children is a crime.
+Child sexual abuse is a crime.

 For example when an adult, a bigger child or an older child involves a child in any sexual activity or sexual threat.